 We enter into leases with rents that are based on fixed and variable interest rates, and we fund our operations primarily with a mixture of fixed and floating rate debt.
-Interest rate exposure arises to the extent that the mix of our floating rate debt is not matched with our interest earning assets or rents we receive on leases that are based on variable interest rates.
+Interest rate exposure arises when there is a mismatch between terms of the associated debt and interest earning assets, primarily between floating rate debt and fixed rate leases.
 We manage this exposure primarily through the use of interest rate caps, interest rate swaps and interest rate floors using a cash flow-based risk management model.
 This model takes the expected cash flows generated by our assets and liabilities and then calculates by how much the value of these cash flows will change for a given movement in interest rates.

-After taking our swap agreements into consideration, which in effect have fixed the interest rates of the hedged variable interest rate debt, the principal amount of our outstanding floating rate debt was approximately \$8.7 billion or approximately 30% of the total principal amount of our outstanding indebtedness as of December 31, 2015.
-If interest rates were to increase by 1%, we would expect an average increase in interest expense on our floating rate indebtedness of approximately \$30 million per year during the next three years, including the offsetting benefits of interest rate derivatives currently in effect, leases that are based on variable interest rates and interest earning cash balances.
-A decrease in interest rates would result in a saving in our interest expense, which would be partially offset by a reduction in the interest revenue and lease revenue.
+The principal amount of our outstanding floating rate debt was approximately \$8.1 billion, or approximately 30% of the total principal amount of our outstanding indebtedness as of December 31, 2016.
+If interest rates were to increase by 1%, we would expect an average increase in interest expense on our floating rate indebtedness of approximately \$30 million to \$35 million per year, including the offsetting benefits of interest rate derivatives currently in effect, leases that are based on variable interest rates and interest earning cash balances.
+A decrease in interest rates would result in a decrease in our interest expense, which would be partially offset by a decrease in the interest revenue and lease revenue.
 This sensitivity analysis is limited by several factors, and should not be viewed as a forecast.

-The following tables present the average notional amounts and weighted average interest rates which are contracted for the specified year for our derivative financial instruments that are sensitive to changes in interest rates, including our interest rate caps and swaps, as of December 31, 2015.
+The following tables present the average notional amounts and weighted average interest rates which are contracted for the specified year for our derivative financial instruments that are sensitive to changes in interest rates, including our interest rate caps and swaps, as of December 31, 2016.
 Notional amounts are used to calculate the contractual payments to be exchanged under the contract.
 Under our interest rate caps, we will receive the excess, if any, of LIBOR, reset monthly or quarterly on an actual/360 adjusted basis, over the strike rate of the relevant cap.
 For our interest rate swaps, pay rates are based on the fixed rate which we are contracted to pay to our swap counterparty.

-2016 2017 2018 2019 2020 Thereafter Fair value (U.S. dollar amounts in millions) Interest rate caps Average notional amounts \$2,572.7 \$2,521.7 \$1,782.3 \$1,115.4 \$438.0 \$47.7 \$19.0 Weighted average strike rate .
-2.1% 2.2% 2.4% 2.3% 2.3% 3.1% 2016 2017 2018 2019 2020 Thereafter Fair value (U.S. dollar amounts in millions) Interest rate swaps Average notional amounts \$ 23.1 \$ 21.5 \$ 19.9 \$ 18.3 \$ 15.4 \$ - \$ - Weighted average pay rate 1.5% 1.5% 1.5% 1.5% 5 1.5% %
+2017 2018 2019 2020 2021 Thereafter Fair value

+(U.S. dollar amounts in mi illions)

+Interest rate caps

+Average notional amounts \$3,105.2 \$2,420.5 \$1,732.4 \$1,086.5 \$706.4 \$192.7 \$30.4

+Weighted average strike rate . , 2.0% 2

+2017 2018 2019 2020 2021 Thereafter Fair value

+(U.S. dollar amounts in mi illions)

+Interest rate swaps

+Average notional amounts \$ 409.1 \$ 379.3 \$ 349.5 \$ 320.9 \$ - \$ - \$ 6.8

+Weighted average pay rate %)

 The variable benchmark interest rates associated with these instruments ranged from one- to threemonth U.S. dollar LIBOR.

-Our Board of Directors is responsible for reviewing and approving our overall interest rate management policies and transaction authority limits.
-Specific hedging contracts are approved by the Group Treasury and Accounting Committee acting within the overall policies and limits.
-Our counterparty risk is monitored on an ongoing basis, but is mitigated by the fact that the majority of our interest rate derivative counterparties are required to cash collateralize in the event of their downgrade by the rating agencies below a certain level.
-Our counterparties are subject to the prior approval of the Group Treasury and Accounting Committee.
+Our Board of Directors is responsible for reviewing our overall interest rate management policies.
+Our counterparty risk is monitored on an ongoing basis, but is mitigated by the fact that the majority of our interest rate derivative counterparties are required to collateralize in the event of their downgrade by the rating agencies below a certain level.